MicrosoftDocs/sql-docs/docs/reporting-services/report-design/tables-report-builder-and-ssrs.md

  ![Total row added to table](../../reporting-services/report-design/media/rs-basictabledetailstotaldesign.gif "Total row added to table")

  In Preview, the report displays the header row and the details row once for every row in the dataset query result set, and it displays the totals row.
-The follow figure shows the last few rows of the table including the total row.
+The following figure shows the last few rows of the table including the total row.

  ![Preview with table and total row](../../reporting-services/report-design/media/rs-basictabledetailstotalpreview.gif "Preview with table and total row")